-This grapefruit flavored citrus drink manufactured by The Coca-Cola Company contains flame retardant bromine to prevent separation of ingredients.
+This grapefruit-flavored citrus drink manufactured by the Coca-Cola Company contains flame retardant bromine to prevent the separation of ingredients.
 BVO is banned in Europe.

 In the United States and parts of Asia, farmers are cultivating virus-resistant variants of the fruit.
 These genetically engineered off-shoots are legal to eat in the U.S. and Canada, but illegal in the European Union.

-The Pillsbury doughboy's biscuits may puff up light and fluffy.
+The Pillsbury doughboy's biscuits make it simple to have freshly baked bread in minutes.
 However, these baked goods also contain trans fats in the form of partially hydrogenated soybean oil, which is known to cause heart disease.